weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 The first 2 variables have already been described and must be consistent with whatever was set in `setup_individual_swarm.sh`.

 The next 2 variables have to deal with trajectory subjobs.
-Because Summit has a maximum job runtime of 2 hours, a single trajectory must be run over many subjobs to achieve the needed desired simulation time.
-The number of subjobs should equal: (total_simulation_time / simulation_time_per_2_hours). **Note: Summit only allows 100 jobs to be submitted per user, so the number of subjobs must be <= 100**
+A single trajectory must be run over many subjobs to achieve the needed desired simulation time.
+The number of subjobs should equal: (total_simulation_time / simulation_time_per_subjob length).

 `firstSubjob`: is the number of the first subjob, zero indexed.
 It should be zero, unless a swarm run crashes and needs to be restarted from a given subjob.
 `lastSubjob`: this is `n - number_of_subjobs_you_wish_to_run`